byrnedo/capitan/README.md

 - `capitan build`   Build any containers with 'build' flag set (WIP)

 - `capitan start`   Start stopped containers

+    - Optionally can attach to output using `--attach|-a` flag.
+NOTE killing capitan will immediately kill the containers too.

 - `capitan restart`	Restart containers